gicentre/elm-vegalite/docs/changeNotes.md

 - Removed redundant `sacoBarBandPaddingOuter` and `sacoRectBandPaddingOuter`: use `sacoBandPaddingOuter` instead (VL5.0).

-- `racoSymbol` for configuring default categorical removed as it was previously incorrect (and ineffective).
+- `racoSymbol` for configuring default categorical symbols removed as it was previously incorrect (and ineffective).
 Use `racoSymbols` which takes a list of symbols instead.

 - `seToggle` for determining how repeated interaction selections should behave, now takes a more typesafe `TogglePredicate` rather than string.
 See the table below for their replacements: